softmatterlab/BRAPH-2-Matlab/README.md

 ## For Developers

-BRAPH 2 is designed to be an open community-driven project, and the code is freely available on this GitHub repository at [BRAPH 2 Releases](../../releases).
-Its **Genesis** system enables developers to build, customize, and share their own tailored BRAPH 2 distributions at various levels of complexity, ranging from editing existing pipelines and adapting example scripts to implementing entirely new features.
-For the details on how to do this, refer to the [BRAPH 2 Developer Tutorials](tutorials/developers).
+BRAPH 2 is designed to be an open community-driven project, and the code is freely available on this GitHub repository at BRAPH 2 Releases.
+Developers can contribute to BRAPH 2 at various levels of complexity, ranging from editing existing pipelines and adapting example scripts to implementing entirely new features.
+For the details on how to do this, refer to the BRAPH 2 Developer Tutorials.

 ## Contribute to BRAPH 2

 BRAPH 2 is an open-source project, and contributions from the community are highly encouraged.
-Whether you want to report a bug, suggest a new feature, or contribute code improvements, your involvement is valuable and will help make BRAPH 2 even better.
+Whether you want to report a bug, suggest a new feature, contribute code improvements, or create your own distribution, your involvement is valuable and will help make BRAPH 2 even better.

 ### Bug Reports and Feature Requests

 If you encounter any issues or have ideas for new features, please submit detailed information for bug reports using the [Bug Report](../../issues/new?template=bug_report.md) template and clear descriptions for feature requests using the [Feature Request](../../issues/new?template=feature_request.md) template.

+### Create Your Tailored Distribution
+BRAPH 2's **Genesis** system enables you to customize your own BRAPH 2 distributions with tailored to your specific research needs, by packaging any built-in elements with user-defined elements into a self-contained distribution.
+For the details on how to do this, refer to the [BRAPH 2 Genesis Tutorials](tutorials/developers).

 ### Code Contributions